walkerhsu/wp_final/README.md

     - View your spending statistics by line chart

-* View your profile

-    - Change your password

 * Comment on this app

     - View all comments

     - Add new comment

-    - like / dislike comment
+    - like / dislike comments

-    - [x] Edit comment
+* Contact us

+    - send comment to us , we will reply you as soon as possible

+* Settings

+    - Change your email

+    - Change your password

-    - [x] Delete comment
+    - Delete your account

 * Logout